Department highlights

 Paul Boykett, Simone Pandit, Quynh Nga Do, Molly Paterson, Xiaolei Wang, Simon Ricketts, Marvin Pardillo, Christian Creed, Gregory Constantinou, Nicholas Marinucci, Muhammad Heru Wirasto, Craig Mortimer, Mustafa Kaka, Kerry Guan, Yuyun Feng, Harrison Power and Rachel Rearick.

 Ms Paterson's thesis is titled 'Gender and Disadvantage in the Evolution of Test Score Gaps'.
-She looked at how gender and early socioeconomic status interrelate to affect the gaps between students in terms of their NAPLAN numeracy scores.
+She looked at how gender and early socioeconomic status interrelate to affect the gaps between students in terms of their NAPLAN numeracy scores."I was really interested in looking at the interrelationship between different factors in early childhood and how they serve to advantage/disadvantage certain students," she says.

 "I found that poor girls are the most disadvantaged when it comes to numeracy scores throughout schooling and that the early life circumstances of children are much more significant predictors of their later achievement than their circumstances at the time of sitting the tests."